go-gost/docs/en/docs/tutorials/tuntap.md

 :    keepalive period, valid when `keepAlive` is true.

 `passphrase` (string)
-:     Client authentication code, up to 16 characters, only valid for the client.
+:     Client authentication code, up to 16 characters, Only valid for client.

+`p2p` (bool)
+:    Point-to-point tunnel, when enabled, routing will be ignored.
+Only valid for server.

 ### Example